sewaneedata/bus-route-efficiency-2024/README.md

 ## Setup

 1. Install Rstudio (Learn how to do that [here](https://github.com/git-guides/install-git)).
-2. Create a file that will hold all the files for this projector
+2. Create a file that will hold all the files for this project
 2. Open R studio and click the little icon with a r in a cube on the top left
 3. Then press Version Control
-4. Then hit Git
+4. Then press Git
 5. Now in Github find the repository and go to the code tab
 6. Press the green code button and copy the URL
 7. Paste the URL in the repository URL selection